Home / Physics / Buoyancy

 Buoyancy

-Greek mathematician Archimedes around 250 BC, discovered the law of buoyancy, and hence, it is today known as Archimedes’ principle.
+Greek mathematician Archimedes, around 250 BC, discovered the law of buoyancy, which is today known as Archimedes’ principle.

 Buoyancy and Archimedes Principle